freddiehaddad/fast-track-to-rust/src/programming_concepts.md

 ## Rustle Features

-Rustle is a fairly large program with numerous features.
+Grep is a fairly large program with numerous features.
 In this course, we won't be implementing all of them.
 Instead, we'll concentrate on a subset of features (with slight variations in behavior) that will help you learn Rust.
 The features we'll be implementing are: